chastitywhiterose/Walking-the-Rainbow-Bridge/chapters/chapter-9.md

 But let me finish by telling you a story about the misunderstood Rainbow.

-There was a display put up about Autism by two librarians in a library in Sterline, Kansas.
+There was a display put up about Autism by two librarians in a library in Sterling, Kansas.
 The Infinity Rainbow was displayed.
 Somebody thought it was about an LGBTQIA+ topic and complained.
 These two librarians were fired and then sued the Sterling Free Public Library.

 <https://www.lgbtqnation.com/2023/09/2-librarians-were-fired-after-the-board-mistook-an-autism-symbol-for-a-pride-display-theyre-suing/>